chirag7jain/tablecsv/README.md

 # TableCSV

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/TableCSV`.
+The gem allows you convert html table to csv.
+Just pass your html doc containing a "single table" and it will convert the table content to a csv string

 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation